-Mother’s Day triggers shopping for Annuals as gifts and for continuous color in our gardens and pots.
+Mother’s Day triggers shopping for Annuals as gifts and adding continuous color to our gardens and pots.
+There’s something fun about being in the frenzy of it all – The hurry to grab a plant cart, drooling over all the colors, and the tendency to load up without a strategy and becoming dizzy in confusion.
 I’ll have to admit I often end up shopping despite the rush.
-There’s something fun about being in the frenzy of it all – The hurry to grab a plant cart, drooling over all the colors and the tendency to load up without a strategy and becoming dizzy in confusion.

-Before you shop go through the usual considerations; inventory your intentions of where they’ll go, site conditions, planting space, and the issue of deer.
-If you are buying for potted gardens obviously the cultural considerations for plant choices sharing a pot must be the same.
-Nurseries don’t always arrange their inventory that way so read labels for sun versus shade.
+Before you shop, please go through the usual considerations; inventory your intentions of where they’ll go, site conditions, planting space, and the issue of deer.
+If you buy plants for potted gardens, the cultural considerations for plant choices sharing a pot must be the same.
+Nurseries don’t always arrange their inventory that way, so read the labels for sun versus shade.

 Beware of the risks and perils of shopping for annuals.
-Choosing on appearances alone (you know better than that), bringing home the uninvited (pests that is) and selecting those that may be too mature.
-Rather than going for a plant in full bloom choose ones that are yet to bloom or have only a few flower buds.
-That way the plant can put energy into developing a strong root system to produce all-season color rather than a rush of bloom followed by a quick decline.
-In fact, removing flower buds is a technique to encourage root development.
+Choosing on appearances alone (you know better than that), bringing home the uninvited (pests, that is), and selecting those that may be too mature.
+Rather than going for a plant in full bloom, choose ones that are yet to bloom or have only a few flower buds.
+That way, the plant can develop a robust root system to produce all-season color rather than a rush of bloom followed by a quick decline.
+It turns out that removing flower buds is a technique to encourage root development.

 Did you know?
-Many trash services do not accept nursery pots for recycling because of the type of plastic used to make them (polypropylene).
-So they could end up in landfill.
-When you buy your plants ask if the nursery has a recycling program for pots.
-Or, consider buying plants in biodegradable pots such as those made of peat moss, coconut husks or composted cow manure.
+Many trash services do not accept nursery pots for recycling because of the plastic used to make them (polypropylene).
+So they could end up in landfills.
+When you buy your plants, ask if the nursery has a recycling program for pots.
+Or, consider buying plants in biodegradable pots such as those made of peat moss, coconut husks, or composted cow manure.